n

 financial burden of running a school district

-not fulfilled by local taxes during that school
+not fulfilled by local taxes during that

 The